Linear Adversarial Concept Erasure: Linear Maximin Games

 \subsection{The Linear Bias Subspace Hypothesis}

-Consider a collection $\{\xx_m\}_{m=1}^M$ of $M$ representations where $\xx_m \in \R^D$.
-The linear bias subspace hypothesis \cite{bolukbasi2016man,vargas} posits that there exists a linear subspace $B \subseteq \R^D$ that (fully) contains gender bias information within representations $\{\xx_m\}_{m=1}^M$.\footnote{While \citet{bolukbasi2016man} and \citet{vargas} focused on bias-mitigation as a use-case, this notion can be extended to the recovery of any concept from representations using linear methods.} It follows from this hypothesis that one strategy for the removal of gender information from representations is to i) identify the subspace $B$ and ii) to project the representations on to the orthogonal complement of $B$, i.e., re-define every representation $\xx_m$ in our collection as

-Basic linear algebra tells us that the operation $\projBComp$ is represented by an \defn{orthogonal projection matrix}, i.e., there is a symmetric matrix $P$ such that $P^2=P$ and $\projBComp(\xx_m)=P\xx_m$.
-This means that $\lanullspace(P)$ is our bias subspace and $\larange(P)$ is its orthogonal complement, i.e., the space without the bias subspace.
-Intuitively, an orthogonal projection matrix onto a subspace maps a vector to its closest neighbor on the subspace.
+Consider a collection $\{\xx{m}\}_{m=1}^M$ of $M$ representations where each $\xx{m} \in \R^D$.
+The linear bias subspace hypothesis \cite{bolukbasi2016man,vargas} posits that there exists a linear subspace $\BB \subseteq \R^D$ that (fully) contains gender bias information within representations $\{\xx{m}\}_{m=1}^M$.\footnote{While \citet{bolukbasi2016man} and \citet{vargas} focused on bias mitigation, their notion of a bias subspace can be extended to \emph{any} concept, and we do so here.} It follows from this hypothesis that one strategy for the removal of gender information from representations is to i) identify the subspace $\BB$, and ii) project the representations onto the orthogonal complement of $\BB$, i.e., re-define every representation $\xx{m}$ in our collection as $\projBComp(\xx{m})$.
+Basic linear algebra tells us that the operation $\projBComp$ may be represented by an \defn{orthogonal projection matrix}, i.e., a symmetric matrix $\PP$ such that $\PP^2=\PP$ and $\projBComp(\xx{m})=\PP\xx{m}$.
+In this formulation, we have that $\lanullspace(\PP)$ is the linear subspace $\BB$ that encodes the bias, and $\larange(\PP)$ is its orthogonal complement, i.e., the non-bias subspace.
+Intuitively, an orthogonal projection matrix onto a subspace maps a vector to its closest neighbor in the subspace.
 In our case, the projection maps a vector to the closest vector in the subspace that excludes the bias subspace.